allymg/Data-science-Projects/README.md

-# Data-science-Projects
+# Overview

 Welcome!
-This repository contains all the data science projects that I have worked on in Python.
+In this repository you will find the data science projects that I have worked on, all the code is written in Python.